 - Sudden drop in water pressure or volume;

 - Abnormally lush and green lawns or landscape areas;

 - Steady and unexplained climb in water consumption and billing;

-- Dirty or rusty water supply; and
+- Dirty or rusty water supply;

 - Running water meter even when all plumbing fixtures and water appliances are turned off.